UCIDataScienceInitiative/IntroToJulia/Markdown/ToolingDocumentationCommunity.md

 To install Juno, use the installation instructions from here: https://github.com/JunoLab/uber-juno/blob/master/setup.md

+## Installing Libraries

+For later in the workshop you will need some libraries installed.
+Suggested libraries to install are:

+- Plots.jl for plotting.
+This will require some backends:
+  - PyPlot.jl
+  - GR.jl
+  - Plotly.jl
+- MultivariateStats.jl
+- GLM.jl

+Optional libraries, depending on which projects you explore later, include:

+- DifferentialEquations.jl
+- LightGraphs.jl
+- ForwardDiff.jl
+- NLsolve.jl
+- JuMP
+- BenchmarkTools.jl
+- ProfileView.jl
+- PkgDev.jl

 ## Documentation

 The Julia documentation can be found at http://docs.julialang.org/en/latest/manual/